 Joe Lonie began making music videos while playing bass for legendary band Supergroove.
 Since then his 60 plus music clips — four of them Tui award-winners — have included one-shot wonders Gather To The Chapel (for Liam Finn) and Blowin’ Dirt (for Goodshirt).
-On top of a busy commercials career, and a Cannes Gold Lion award, Lonie began adding drama to his CV in 2012, thanks to foulmouthed, festival-hopping taxi short Honk if You're Horny, and South Auckland-set web series The Factory.
+On top of a busy commercials career, and a Cannes Gold Lion award, Lonie began adding drama to his CV in 2012, thanks to two short films set in a moving vehicle: foulmouthed, festival-hopping taxi tale Honk if You're Horny, and rock band short Shout at the Ground.
+He also directed South Auckland-set web series The Factory.

 Filmmaking is the best job there is.
 Every time I get the chance to do it I count myself extremely lucky.
 Joe Lonie

 Web series The Factory is the largely light-hearted tale of one South Auckland family, and their love of music — though not everyone in this family agrees which type of music deserves loving the most.
 A $50,000 talent prize is up for grabs, and the Saumalu family are keen to compete, on behalf of the textile factory where their father and grandfather Tigi work.
 Only Tigi wants them to perform a traditional Samoan number.
 The kids would rather freestyle.
 The 20-part web series was first born as a hit stage musical from theatre group Kila Kokonut Kollective.